jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-linkedlist.md

 tags: [Linked List]
 ---

-> Introduce what is linked list, how to construct it and how to use it.
+> Introduce the definition, implementation and usage of linked list.

 ## 1. Linked List
 A linked list is represented by a sequence of nodes.
 Each node contains a link to another node.
 There are two main types of linked list.